 Today is another Monday in the life of me, aka “Mom.”
 Every Monday brings the typical responsibilities no matter what the weekend held, even if the weekend captured the moments of a child’s step off of my path, onto his own.

 This past weekend we graduated our fifth child from our homeschool.
-While the house calls out out for the cleaning up of the remains of the festivities from the rich fellowship of the weekend, I’ve opted to take some moments for reflection and replenishing – the kind of heart-healing that can only be given by my Heavenly Father.
+While the house calls out for the cleaning up of the remains of the festivities from the fellowship of the weekend, I’ve opted to take a moment for reflection and replenishing – the kind of heart-healing that can only be given by my Heavenly Father.
 I am choosing a quiet time with Him before I jump back into the tyranny of the urgent and the pressures of the fast-paced family life that will never quite be the same again.

 Being the mother of seven, with ages ranging from 25 to nine, there are many milestones that my heart has endured.
-Over the last ten years I have given birth to my last child, said an earthly “farewell” to my dear friend, endured silent heartaches, graduated five children from high school, married off two daughters, moved to a new state away from three of our grown children to pursue God’s new adventures for us, and welcomed two grandsons into the world.
+Over the last ten years I have given birth to my last child, said an earthly “farewell” to my dear friend, endured silent heartaches, graduated five children from high school, married off two daughters and one son, moved to a new state away from three of our grown children to pursue God’s new adventures for us, and welcomed two grandsons into the world.

 My mind and body have learned to carry on through the heart pains and parent pride moments, but I have found that I must take time to allow my Heavenly Counselor to mend my heart in the aftermath of each milestone.

 With the first few large life events, I hated the day after, when the house fell silent from the celebrations of the weekend before, as the reality of a changed-forever life brought mourning for what was.
 That’s not how I view “the day after” anymore.